Video: Goose Creek man beaten by Arkansas law enforcement

 Randall Worcester is the Goose Creek man who was attacked by two Arkansas sheriff’s deputies and a police officer.
 One officer suffered injuries in the incident.

-“Everything concerns me about this case,” says Crawford County, Arkansas Sheriff Jim Damante.
+“Everything concerns me about this case,” said Crawford County, Arkansas Sheriff Jim Damante.
 “So yeah, everything about it (is concerning) and I’m looking into it.”

 Worcester ended up in the hospital.
 Reports say it all started when Worcester spit on a store clerk and allegedly threatened them before the clerk called 9-1-1.